 The International/Inner City/Rural Preceptorship (I2CRP) program is a 4-year longitudinal program for students who declare an interest in and commitment to working with medically underserved populations in urban, rural, or international settings.
 The program is designed to foster the knowledge, skills, and attitudes needed to provide high quality, compassionate care to underserved populations, and to increase the number of primary care physicians who practice in underserved areas.
-Students need not declare an interest in primary care in order to apply to the program, although the majority of program graduates do choose this path.

 During the MS1 and MS2 semesters, students participate in:

 - 6-week honors elective courses during the spring and fall semesters;

 - An optional clinical elective in an underserved setting during the spring of MS1;